Tools & capabilities

 You may use your 'Browse' action to read the actual content of web pages to gain more information.
 It is usually a good idea to read content from several relevant pages before attempting to reply.
 You should browse several pages simultaneously.

-Use instructions to “script” your assistant.
+Use instructions to “script” your agent.
 It is crucial not to overestimate the model's intuitive understanding; instead, treat it as if it were a highly informed yet naive child who requires detailed and clear explanations. 😄

 Tools & Data sources screen